Holden Commodore (VL) SS Group A SV

-The Holden Special Vehicles VL SS Group A SV (also known as Walkinshaw or Walky) is a limited run 'homologation special' car produced by Holden Special Vehicles (HSV) for Group A racing.
+The Holden Commodore (VL) SS Group A SV was a limited run homologation special car produced by Holden Special Vehicles (HSV) for Group A racing.
 It was unveiled at the 1987 Sydney Motor Show.
-It was the first model produced by Holden Special Vehicles.
+It was the first model produced by HSV.

-It is based on the Holden Commodore (VL), it was only produced with 'Panorama Silver' paintwork.
+Based on the Holden Commodore VL built at the Holden Elizabeth Plant, it was only produced with 'Panorama Silver' paintwork.
 It had a 5.0-litre Holden V8 engine producing 180 kW and 380 Nm of torque.
 It was only available with a five-speed manual transmission, a 0-100 km/h acceleration of 6.7 seconds, and quarter mile (402 metres) time of 14.9 seconds, and had a large rear spoiler.
 It was the first V8 model to use fuel injection.

+Wind tunnel testing for the car was conducted in England by Tom Walkinshaw Racing.

-750 units were produced, the initial 500 as required for Group A racing and an additional 250 due to high demand.
-News of the Holden Commodore (VN) release caused demand for the additional 250 units to slow.
+The original production run of 500 was increased to 750 due to demand.
+News of the Holden Commodore VN release caused demand for the additional 250 units to slow.